Pointille: Evenly Distributing Points in a Polygon

 - Halton sequence — a low-discrepancy quasi-random sequence is used to seed initial point positions inside the polygon’s bounding box, rejecting any points that fall outside the polygon.
 Compared to

-Math.random(), this starting layout already has much less clumping. - Voronoi diagram — each iteration computes the Voronoi tessellation of the current points, then clips each cell against the polygon so that cells along the boundary don’t extend past the edge.
+Math.random(), this starting layout already has much less clumping so you start from a better place. - Voronoi masking — each iteration computes the Voronoi tessellation of the current points, then clips each cell against the polygon so that cells along the boundary don’t extend past the edge.

 - Lloyd’s algorithm — each point is moved to the centroid of its clipped Voronoi cell.
 Repeat.
 Points drift apart from each other and toward an even spacing.